mkthewlis/Milestone-Project-2/README.md

 #### Newsletter
 - The first section of this page features a title and information about the newsletter.
 - It also features a form that the user's can complete to register, created with [EmailJS](https://www.emailjs.com/).
-This leads to a personalised alert with their name when complete.
+- Submitting the form correctly leads to a modal popup with a thank you message personalised with the user's name.
 - It ends with a section thanking the user for their time.
-It provides three quick steps they can take to make a difference to the plastic waste in our oceans.
+This section provides three quick steps they can take to make a difference to the plastic waste in our oceans.

 ### Features Left to Implement